 Today's Altemueller Jewelry

-To keep up on the latest trends, the Noelkes attend several different shows throughout the year.
-They also pay special attention to what their customers want.
-They try to develop relationships with customers because it is the customers' requests that keep our styles up-to-date.
+To keep up on the latest trends, we attend several different shows throughout the year.
+We aim to develop relationships with our customers because it is the customers' requests that keep our styles up-to-date.
 Looking ahead to the future, the Noelkes say they aim "to keep the tradition of quality and service going."
 We hope that you have the chance to visit our family-owned store and let us show you why we have been in business for over 100 years.